Best CBD for Anxiety

 Lemon balm

 Unrelated to the fruit, lemon balm is a kind of lemon-scented mint that’s been used since the Middle Ages to treat stress and anxiety.
 Contemporary research backs up this use, too — lemon balm may be effective in treating both anxiety and depression, but researchers warn that many of these studies look the same (using the same doses, treatment regimens, size, and populations of participants).
-It may not be as good as ashwagandha or L-theanine, but it may still make a difference in your anxiety levels without serious side effects.
+It may not be as good as ashwagandha or L-theanine, but it may still provide you with some benefits.

 Chamomile